A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 I’d like you to rate your skills on a few things 1-10, 1 being no experience and 10 being that you know everything about it.

 These tell me their confidence levels in their skills.
 I can generally tell if someone really knows their stuff before I ask this, but I want to hear their own opinion.
 If a novice gives themself a 10, it can be telling.
-Also, I will alter these based on the type of Software Engineer position (i.e. – I won’t ask a PHP developer about their Java skills).
-Below are for a .Net Developer:
+Also, I will alter these based on the type of Software Developer position (i.e. – I won’t ask a PHP developer about their Java skills).
+Below are for a .Net software developer:

 Note – If English is not their first language, I will give them a communications score.
 Productivity is impacted if everyone has to interpret what was said by someone.
-It’s important that they are fluent in whatever spoken language your team uses.
+They must be fluent in whatever spoken language your team uses.

 Do you do anything fun outside of work?